Blosc/caterva-scipy21/caterva_workshop.md

 +++ {"slideshow": {"slide_type": "-"}}

-First of all, we define the shape and the chunks and blocks for the arrays.
+First of all, shape, chunks and blocks parameters are defined.
 As we can see, the second dimension is optimized to extract hyperslices.

 ```{code-cell} ipython3
 shape = (8_000, 8_000)